shadovo/scroll-rack/README.md

 ---

 ## Run locally as a developer
+Currently built in node 14 and compatible with nvm.

 Before you run it locally you need to install the dependencies, do so by running
 `npm install`